 The Waialua Sugar Company operated the sugar plantation on thousands of acres extending across the North Shore from Mokuleia to Waimea Valley.
 The processing center was located at the Waialua Sugar Mill.
 The Waialua Sugar Company (a subsidiary of the Dole Food Company) closed in October 1996 due to the unprofitability of its large-scale crop agriculture operation model.
-It was the last sugarcane plantation on the island of Oʻahu.
+It was the last sugarcane plantation on the island of O'ahu.

 While sugarcane has not been cultivated on the Property for over two decades, Twin Bridge Farms put the Property to diverse agricultural use since the Waialua Sugar Company closed.
 Twin Bridge Farms started parent seed corn cultivation operations on the Property.
 A portion of the Property is currently leased to Dow DuPont (Pioneer) for parent seed corn cultivation.
-Another portion of the Property serves as a coffee plantation.